Pillars of the Sky

-Pillars of the Sky is a 1956 American CinemaScope Western film directed by George Marshall and starring Jeff Chandler and Dorothy Malone.
+Pillars of the Sky is a 1956 American CinemaScope Western film directed by George Marshall and starring Jeff Chandler, Dorothy Malone and Ward Bond.
+It was produced and distributed by Universal Pictures.

 Plot

 Oregon Country 1868: Indians of many tribes trust Sgt.
 Emmett Bell, who rides into Dr. Joseph Holden's mission with his Indian scouts.
 However, troop and weapon movements by new U.S. Cavalry commanding officer Col. Steadlow have endangered the peace and angered the chiefs, in particular one called Kamiakin.
 An outraged Bell tries to appeal to Steadlow as well as Capt.
 Tom Gaxton, whose wife Calla was once in love with him.
 Calla and another woman are taken captive but are rescued by Bell, rekindling his and Calla's romance.

 The Indians ambush a large cavalry patrol and, after a fierce fight – with extensive dead and wounded on both sides – the surviving soldiers break through the Indians and manage to escape to Holden's mission, using it as a fortification against an expected attack.
 Appeals for a truce go in vain.
 However, a particularly bloodthirsty act by Kamiakin results in his being killed by one of his own, whereupon Bell and the chiefs agree to do whatever is necessary to restore the peace.